-Back pressure from some auto-feed humidifier chambers may cause the water bags to fill with air.
-Ensure that the humidifier chambers are adequately filled according to the manufacturer's instructions.
+The drive pressure may create back pressure in some auto-feed humidifier chambers and cause the water bags to fill with air.
+If this occurs, ensure the humidifier chambers are adequately filled and the water bag is placed at the correct height according to the manufacturer's instruction.
+A pressure cuff placed around the water bag may prevent air entering the water bag.

-When the Hudson RCI Humidification System is being used with Infant Flow[®] SiPAPTM, it is recommended that the standard compliance column be used.
+When the Hudson RCI Humidification System is being used with Infant Flow SiPAP driver, it is recommended that the standard compliance column be used.